 PSARA BOARD

-Steve has served as an officer of PSARA and is a co-chair of the Education committee
+Steve Bauck has served as an officer of PSARA and is a co-chair of the Social Security Fiscal Commission Task Force.

-Maureen Bo has served and Administrative Vice President of PSARA and is a retired member of Office Workers Union Local.
+Maureen Bo has served as the Administrative Vice President of PSARA and is a retired member of Office Workers Union Local.

-Retired from Northwest Airlines after 39+ years.Served as Grievance Committee rep 26 years (12+ years as Chair), also as auditor and trustee (IAM LL 1040) and IAM DL 143 Vice President and contract negotiator.
+Tim Burns Retired from Northwest Airlines after 39+ years.Served as Grievance Committee rep 26 years (12+ years as Chair), also as auditor and trustee (IAM LL 1040) and IAM DL 143 Vice President and contract negotiator.
 Currently on LL 2202 Legislative Committee and retiree rep and delegate to the State Machininsts Council, MLKCLC and WSLC.
 Former(6 years) Chair of the 30th Legislative District Democrats.
-With PSARA: 11 year Executive Board Member, former co-chair of the Government Relations Committee.
-Elected in December 2017 as Co-President of PSARA and now, in 2020, is the Chair of Government Relations Committee again.
+Former Co-President of PSARA and former Chair of the Government Relations Committee (GRC).
+Current active member of GRC.

 Pamela Crone is a lawyer and PSARA’s former lobbyist.
 She represented clients in Olympia for 20 years.
 Her lobbying portfolio included advocating for the legal rights of women, LGBTQ persons, workers, people with disabilities, and people experiencing homelessness.
 Pamela developed a legislative and policy externship at the Seattle University School of Law where she was a Distinguished Policy Advocate in Residence.
 Prior to lobbying, Pam was the Attorney Director of the Unemployment Law Project where she mentored many new lawyers and law students.

-In retirement, Pam is active with PSARA, does pro bono work representing unemployed workers at the Unemployment Law Project, and serves on the Board of Directors of the Cedar River Clinics.
+In retirement, Pam is active with PSARA and serves on the Board of Directors of the Cedar River Clinics.
 She loves spending time with her family, traveling and reading.

-France was born in Canada and attended Reed College in Oregon where she lived for
+France Giddings was born in Canada and attended Reed College in Oregon where she lived for

 many years.
 She was on the board of Portland NOW and helped organize a large